Yalantis/FastEasyMapping/README.md

 @end
 ```

-Now we can deserialize Object from JSON easily:
+Now we can deserialize _JSON to Object_ easily:

 ```objective-c
 FEMMapping *mapping = [Person defaultMapping];